nenadmarinkovic/cli-weather/README.md

 ## Usage

-> Make sure you add .env file with your own API key
+> Make sure you add .env file with your own API key.
+>
 > Then run:

 ```shell